do0fusz/depot/notes.md

 Let's go 'mental'!
 the flow:
-> well, we have to check if the line_item allready exists in the cart.
+> well, we have to check if the line_item all ready exists in the cart.
 > if so, we need to increment the count.
 >
 > if the line_item doesn't exists yet, we create it.